slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On shame, confidence and validation

 <!--
-> *"I was ashamed of myself when I realized that life was a costume party; and I attended with my real face."
--- Franz Kafka*

 - too many people undervalue what they are and overvalue what they are not.
 - money problems are self-confidence problems.
 - to get self aceptance you have to do the unconfortable things that you know you are right.